PrabhjottSK/ASLearn/README.md

 # ASLearn

 A project for the HackNYU 2022 Hackathon made by a team of 4.
-This application serves to help users learn American Sign Language and practice interactively with an in-built quiz function.
+This application serves to help users learn American Sign Language and practice interactively with an built-in quiz function.

 Below is a screenshot of the landing page:
 ![Screen Shot 2022-07-21 at 9 42 44 PM](https://user-images.githubusercontent.com/90710790/180343925-80d75415-40db-4766-a1b8-4a8ff6ac7d75.png)